vinceallenvince/Bit-Shadow-Items/README.md

 # bitshadowitems

-This is a work in progres...
+This is a work in progress...

 Components for Bit-Shadow Machine simulations.